gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

 ## SQL examples - Species Counts

-One common query that is difficult to do with the regular download interface is to get a count of species by some other dimensions.
+One common query that is difficult to do with the traditional downloads interface is to get a count of species by some other dimensions.
 This query gets a table with **countries with the most species published to GBIF** without having to download a large table and do the aggregation locally.

 ``` sql
 SELECT publishingcountry, specieskey, COUNT(*) as occurrence_count